ExperimentalCyborg/Bonnefooi/README.md

 # Bonnefooi

-Bonnefooi lets you access nonexistent object properties in javascript.
+This npm package lets you access nonexistent object properties in javascript.

+Bonnefooi is Dutch for going on a journey without planning ahead.

 ## Usage
+`npm install bonnefooi`

 When you try to access a nonexistent member, it will automatically be initialized as an empty object.
 This means you can safely do this:
 ```javascript
 const bonnefooi = require('bonnefooi');